lorent23/lorent23/README.md

 - I'm currently working as a web developer at FIRST CyberSecurity & Engineering Solution
 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: To become Full-Stack
+- 🥅 2023 Goals: To become Full-Stack
 - ⚡ Open for projects and collaborations, and eager to learn
--  Very good knowledge on React,Node JS,Typescript,JSX,Angular
+-  Very good knowledge on React,Node JS,Typescript,Angular,C#,Cloud,Dockers

 ### Connect with me: